Lara Briden

-Lara Briden (née Grinevitch, born 1969) is a naturopathic doctor, women’s health speaker, and author of the books Period Repair Manual and Hormone Repair Manual, published by Pan Macmillan.
+Lara Briden (née Grinevitch, born 1969) is a naturopath, women’s health speaker, and author of the books Period Repair Manual, Hormone Repair Manual, and Metabolism Repair for Women, published by Pan Macmillan.
 She has consulting rooms in Christchurch, New Zealand, and travels widely to speak on women’s health.

 Early life

 Lara Grinevitch was born in 1969 in Edmonton, Alberta.

 Education and career

 Briden is a 1993 graduate of the University of Calgary and 1997 graduate of the Canadian College of Naturopathic Medicine.
 She has a Bachelor of Science degree in evolutionary biology and worked as an evolutionary biology researcher at the University of Calgary from 1990-1993.
 From 1993-1997 she studied at CCNM, to become a Doctor of Naturopathic Medicine.

 From 1997 to 2002, Briden worked in private practice in rural Alberta.
 In 2002 she moved to Sydney, Australia where she established a practice focusing on women’s health issues.

 In 2015 she moved to Christchurch, New Zealand, but continued to travel regularly to Sydney to provide ongoing care for her Australian patients.